In 2 minutes, you will sync all your Airtable data to a Postgres database and begin querying your base with SQL.

 Copy and paste the Connect URL from Sync Inc into the Connection URL in TablePlus then click Import.

-Then simply name your your TablePlus connection (we recommend reusing the name of your Airtable base again) and click Create.
+Then simply name your your TablePlus connection (we recommend reusing the name of your Airtable base) and click Create.

 You'll now see your entire Airtable base represented in Postgres tables!